Code-Institute-Submissions/data-centric-milestone-project/README.md

 ## UX

 ### User Stories:
-'As a Game of Thrones fan I would like to see a website that displays a list of all of the main and recurring characters as there are too many to remember by heart and I would like to remember names to faces.
+'As a Game of Thrones fan I would like to see a website that displays a list of all of the main and recurring characters as there are too many to remember by heart and I would like to remember all the names.
 I would like the list displayed alphabetically so it is easy to look through and digest' - users can find a list of all characters within the database on the app which displays all characters alphabetically.

 'As a user I would like to be able to easily discern which character belongs to which house so that it is easier to understand who are allies and distant relatives' - The home page of the app provides the user with an accordion which breaks down houses within regions, and then characters within those houses.

 'As a user I would like a 'live' website that will allow myself and others to add character infomation to it as the show still has not finished.
 It would be great to add any new/old characters and any info that someone else adding character info may have missed for referencing purposes for myself' - users can perform CRUD commands on individual characters through the All Characters page.
 Once the user clicks on a character, they are given the option to edit and delete.
 Users can create a new characters by selecting the Add Character link at the top of the page.

 'As a Game of Thrones fan I would like to remember which house is in what region.
-I'd like the ability to visually see which house is where to understand which houses are allies' - Users can visually find the houses within their retrospective regions through the accordion on the home page.
+I'd like the ability to visually see which house is where to understand which houses are allies and which house rules which region' - Users can visually find the houses within their retrospective regions through the accordion on the home page.

 * Mockups are found within the folder named 'mockups'